A competitive advantage for all Canadians

 What does CETA cover?

 CETA covers virtually all sectors and aspects of Canada-EU trade in order to eliminate or reduce barriers.
 CETA addresses everything from tariffs to product standards, investment, professional certification and many other areas of activity.
-The agreement’s broad scope—including improved access to EU markets for goods and services; greater certainty, transparency, and protection for investments; and new opportunities in EU procurement markets—translate into real benefits for Canadians and contribute to Canada’s long-term prosperity.
+The agreement’s broad scope—including improved access to EU markets for goods and services; greater certainty, transparency, and protection for investments; and new opportunities in EU procurement markets—translates into real benefits for Canadians and contributes to Canada’s long-term prosperity.

 What this means: